Posted by Michele Redmon ● May, 2020

 Densely populated areas are also at high risk for flash flooding because the constructed buildings, highways, driveways, and parking lots reduce the amount of ground capable of absorbing the water, increasing flash-flood potential by increasing run-off.
 Areas near rivers or waterways are also at great risk due to the presence of levees and dams, which have the potential to crack or break for a number of reasons.
 An infamous example of this was the failure of the levees and the flooding of New Orleans during Hurricane Katrina in 2005.
 Throughout the area, more than 50 levees and floodwalls failed or were breached in different locations.
 80% of the city was flooded to a depth of more than ten feet in some neighborhoods.

 How to Stay Safe in a Flash Flood

 Flash floods are the most dangerous weather disaster in the US and one of the deadliest in the world.
 On average in the US, the number of deaths caused by flash flooding each year is 104.
 Staying safe during a flash flood has just as much to do with preparation as it does with reaction.
 Because of its rapid and destructive nature, flash floods can come with little to no warning, and your survival relies on the choices you make ahead of time as well as the minutes between the warning and the impact.
 Here are some tips to stay safe during flash flood season:

 - “Turn around, don’t drown” is a well-known rule of thumb when driving during or after heavy rains.
 Just six inches of standing water can cause a vehicle to stall, one foot will cause most to float, and two feet is all it takes to push the vehicle to the will of the surge.

-- Make sure your home appliances such as furnaces, heaters, or electrical panels are elevated if you live in an area with a high flood risk.
+- Make sure your home appliances, such as furnaces, heaters, or electrical panels, are elevated if you live in an area with high flood risk.
 Avoid building homes in a floodplain unless elevated and reinforced.

 Understanding the Weather Around You